Managing your account

 Water orders and account balances

-Sunwater’s water ordering telephone and online facilities are at your fingertips 24 hours a day, 7 days a week.
-That means greater choice and flexibility for you when you need to order water, simply dial 13 15 89 or log into your online account.
+Sunwater’s water ordering telephone and online facilities are at your fingertips 24 hours a day, seven days a week.
+That means greater choice and flexibility for you when you need to order water.

-The Sunwater Integrated Voice Response (IVR) system (or Phone Water Ordering) puts you in control of your water and business, allowing you to place water orders by means of a simple phone call to 13 15 89.
+The Sunwater Integrated Voice Response system (or phone water ordering) puts you in control of your water and business, allowing you to place water orders by means of a simple phone call to 13 15 89.

 Similarly, the water ordering facility in your online account is quick and effortless.
 At the click of a button, it allows you to place a new water order, view your current water orders, cancel future orders and manage your water orders via a secure Internet site.